-SOURCE: NIELSEN MEDIA RESEARCH, SEPT.
+NIELSEN MEDIA RESEARCH, SEPT.
 2001; SKYRESEARCH, FEB.
 2002; ECHOSTAR AND DIRECTV, JAN.
-31,
+31, 2002

-- But Utah is one of the few lucky states.
-35 million TV households are not served with local channels by DBS.
-Residents in these markets do not have a true competitive alternative to cable. - Customers who live in markets in which DBS does not provide local channels are forced to either pay additional subscription fees for a basic cable service to receive their local channels, or install an off-air roof-top antenna and hope for good reception. - Neither DIRECTV nor DISH Network have sufficient spectrum, alone, to provide all local channels as well as the national pay cable networks to viewers in every one of the country's 210 local channel markets.
+- As shown by this map, Mississippi TV households outside the Memphis and New Orleans television markets do not have a true competitive alternative to cable. - Customers who live in markets in which DBS does not provide local channels are forced to either pay additional subscription fees for a basic cable service to receive their local channels, or install an off-air roof-top antenna and hope for good reception. - Neither DIRECTV nor DISH Network have sufficient spectrum, alone, to provide all local channels as well as the national pay cable networks to viewers in every one of the 10 local channel markets in Mississippi.